How have the Italians inspired the world?

 As part of our English and art lessons, to begin with we will be writing our own version of Octavia and the Cats of Rome, focusing on setting, moving on to Romeo and Juliet, a playscript set in Verona!

 In maths, we will continue to develop develop our understanding of the four operations and practise recording our calculations using different methods including the formal methods of column addition and subtraction.
 We will continue to use the concrete, pictoral and abstract model of learning that develops a deep and sustainable understanding of maths in pupils.

 Please continue to encourage your children to learn their times tables.
 A little and often approach is the best way to ensure secure knowledge of the multiplication and division facts and can be practised on the

 Click on the image below to start playing now...

-For our science this term, we are learning about animals, including humans; habitats and living things.
+For our science this term, we are continuing to learn about electricity and also rocks and soil.

 In our Learning Outside the Classroom sessions (usuallyThursday afternoons) we will be concentrating on biodiversity and will be getting involved in the RSPB Birdwatch.